-- 1) Crisis and psycho-social counseling from clinical psychologists - 2) Referrals to community-based substance-abuse and treatment services - 3) Substance-abuse workshops: - o Discuss the risk and impacts of drug-facilitated sexual assault and alcohol poisoning - o What you don't know about drugs and their impact - 4) Annual Spring Health and Safety Fair - 5) Annual Substance Abuse Prevention Expo eCHECKUP TO GO
+- 1) Crisis and psycho-social counseling from clinical psychologists - 2) Referrals to community-based substance-abuse and treatment services - 3) Substance abuse workshops - 4) Annual substance abuse/health fairs - 5) Printed resources on drug/alcohol topics in the Campus Police Department lobby eCHECKUP TO GO - Personalized, Online Prevention Intervention

-For more information on student-based programs, contact Student Health Services at 310-660-3643
+For more information on student-based programs, contact Student Health Services at 310-660-3643.

-Student Health Services offers all El Camino College students the opportunity to complete eCHECKUP TO GO - a personalized, evidence-based, online prevention intervention developed by psychologists at San Diego State University.
-This program will give students a chance to participate in an anonymous assessment about their drinking habits, marijuana use or tobacco use.
-Feedback is completely confidential, though students can access resources through the online screening if they choose.
+Student Health Services offers all El Camino College students the opportunity to complete eCHECKUP TO GO.
+This program will give students a chance to participate in an anonymous, personalized assessment about their goals, drinking habits, marijuana or tobacco use.
+Students can also learn about ways to identify, prevent and interrupt sexual violence.
+Feedback is confidential, though students can access resources through the online screening if they choose.
+To begin the course, please visit: www.elcamino.edu/support/health-safety/student-health-services/echeckup-to-go. aspx.

-To begin the course, visit: www.elcamino.edu/student/studentservices/health/echeckup-to-go.aspx.
-If you would like to speak with someone in Student Health Services after you take the assessment, please call 310-660-3643 to make an appointment.